Design is a creative problem.

 The most effective workflows separate responsibilities:

-- Design workflows: Define how things should look
+- Design workflows: define how things should look

-- Bulk workflows: Define how those designs scale
+- Bulk workflows: define how those designs scale

 Design teams focus on aesthetics and brand rules.
 Bulk systems focus on automation, data, and volume.